NIFTy-PPL/NIFTy/docs/source/ift.rst

 IFT is fully Bayesian.
 How else could infinitely many field degrees of freedom be constrained by finite data?

 There is a full toolbox of methods that can be used, like the classical approximation (= Maximum a posteriori = MAP), effective action (= Variational Bayes = VI), Feynman diagrams, renormalitation, and more.
 IFT reproduces many known well working algorithms.
 This should be reassuring.
 And, there were certainly previous works in a similar spirit.
 Anyhow, in many cases IFT provides novel rigorous ways to extract information from data.
 NIFTy comes with reimplemented MAP and VI estimators.
-It also provides a Hamiltonian Monte Carlo sampler for Fields (HMCF).

 .. tip:: *In-a-nutshell introductions to information field theory* can be found in [2]_, [3]_, [4]_, and [5]_, with the latter probably being the most didactically.